Sumit-Jadhav-19/Advanced-LINQ-Queries/README.md

     .OrderByDescending(x => x.JoiningDate)
     .FirstOrDefault())
     .ToList();
-### Get a list of departments along with the number of employees in each, including departments with zero
+### 25.Get a list of departments along with the number of employees in each, including departments with zero
     var res = departments.GroupJoin(employees,
        e => e.Id,
        d => d.DepartmentId,